StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 StatisticalRethinkingStan.jl is a DrWatson project, with some added/re-purposed subdirectories:

-1. `models`, contains most used Stan models,
+1. `models`, contains the Stan language models,
 2. `notebooks`, used to store Pluto notebooks and
 3. `exercises`, can be used to store the exercises (not stored in the StatisticalRethinkingStan.jl repository)